Comprehensive Training and Evaluation on Deep Reinforcement Learning for Automated Driving in Various Simulated Driving Maneuvers: METHODOLOGY

-To evaluate and compare the model performance, one need a set of indicators and metrics.
-So this study implemented a performance logger that measures and stores various indicators when testing a model in a given environment.
-These indicators are measured for a set amount of runs and the logger then prints the average values over all runs.
+To evaluate and compare the model performance, one needs a set of indicators and metrics.
+For which this study implemented a performance logger that measures and stores various indicators when testing a model in a given environment.
+These indicators are measured for a set amount of runs and the logger then prints the average values over all the runs.
 The measured indicators are: 1) Speed, 2) Peak jerk, 3) Total jerk, 4) Total distance, 5) Total steering, 6) Running time, 7) Lane time (rate of time the car is running within the road), and 8) Rate of collision.

 The jerk is defined as the difference between the current and the previous action of a vehicle, consisting of both the steering angle and the acceleration.
 The magnitude of the total jerk reflects the degree to which the vehicle's motion changes abruptly and frequently, where a higher value of the total jerk implies a less comfortable driving.
-The jerk is defined by equations in \ref{eqn:jerk}:

-The total steering is defined as the total amount of steering the car performs in the course of an evaluation, measured in angles.
+The jerk is defined by equations in \ref{eqn:jerk}: The total steering is defined as the total sum of steering the car performs in the course of an evaluation, measured in angles.
 A higher amount of steering could, to certain extent, imply less efficient driving with unnecessary steering.

 The onlane rate is defined as the amount of time the evaluated car spends driving on the lane, divided by the total amount of time the car spends driving.
 The collision rate is defined as the total amount of collisions the car makes, divided by the total amount of evaluation trials.